All episodes

 54m 33s

-In this episode, Pat Parelli talks about his extraordinary journey in the horse world – from his beginnings as a rodeo cowboy, through reining with mules, to the development of his own training program in natural horsemanship.
+Today, our host Christian Kroeber from Germany takes over and talks to Pat Parelli about his extraordinary journey in the horse world – from his beginnings as a rodeo cowboy, through reining with mules, to the development of his own training program in natural horsemanship.

 Parelli pursues the goal of making people better horse people – with a deeper understanding of horse behavior and needs.
 His methods have found over a million followers in more than 70 countries, but they also attract criticism.